 - 1. Under paragraph 74 of the NPPF, Bristol's five-year housing land supply would currently be assessed against the Government's standard method for calculating housing need because strategic policies are more than five years old. - 2.
-The Government's standard method gives an annual local housing need for Bristol of 3,376 dwellings/year, as set out in the recent local plan housing needs paper3. - 3.
+The Government's standard method gives an annual local housing need for Bristol of 3,376 dwellings/year, as set out in the recent local plan housing needs paper. - 3.
 Paragraph 74 of the NPPF also requires a 20% buffer to be added to the five-year housing need in local authorities where there have been significant levels of under-delivery against the housing delivery test.
-This buffer currently applies in Bristol4.
+This buffer currently applies in Bristol.

-Annual local housing need Need over five years 20% buffer Five-year housing need 3.376 dwellings × 5 × 1.2 20.256
+Annual local Need over five 20% buffer Five-year housing

+housing need years need

+3,376 dwellings × 5 × 1.2 20,256